francisnazareth/terraform/README.md

 ### Access the nodejs service from Windows Jump server.
 * Find out private IP of the linux machine in DevTest subscription
 * Access this IP through a browser on port 8080, in the windows jump server.
-For example, http://10.20.0.0:8080.
+For example, http://10.20.0.196:8080.
 This should get you a welcome to express page.
-* Access the following URL: http://10.20.0.0:8080/votes/create  (to create tables in SQL server and populate initial data)
+* Access the following URL: http://10.20.0.196:8080/votes/create  (to create tables in SQL server and populate initial data)
-* Access the vote application using the URL http://10.20.0.0:8080
+* Access the vote application using the URL http://10.20.0.196:8080

 ### Expose the URL to outside using Azure Application Gateway
+* In the hub resource group, access the application gateway.
+Go to backend pools.
+Edit the backend pool and provide the IP address of linux machine in devtest subscription (for example, 10.20.0.196
+*